ChrisM-Pek/LeChatMistralAPP/README.md

-Simple Electron WebBrowser to show Mistral Le chat using electron
+Simple Electron WebBrowser to show Mammouth.ai using electron

 *Generated with Le chat